j4nr0th/mfv2d/_sources/modules/_mfv2d.rst

 ======

-Internal module which includes functions written in C. These are mostly intended for speed, but some types are written in C for the exprese purpose of making it easier to use in other C functions.
+Internal module which includes functions written in C. These are mostly intended to improve the speed.
+There are also some types where the speed is not key, but they need to be passed to to other C functions.

 Polynomials
 -----------

-Since basis require Lagrange polynomials and their derivatives to be computed often, these are implemented in C, where the most efficient algorithms also preserve accuracy for large degrees of these polynomials.
+Since basis are made from Lagrange polynomials and their derivatives to be computed often, calculations of these are implemented in C, using the most efficient algorithms I could manage, which also have high accuracy for high degrees of these polynomials.

 Another commonly required operation is computing Gauss-Legendre-Lobatto nodes and associated integration weights.
+As such, these are also handled in C. If even this is not fast enough, just consider caching them.

 .. autofunction:: lagrange1d